Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 the data, this information reaches the Tax and Customs Board automatically.

-When completing the declaration, verify that no transactions are automatically included in sections 6.1 and 8.2 – these fields
+When completing the tax return, make sure that no transactions are automatically included in sections 6.1 and 8.2 – these

-must be left blank when using an investment account.
-However, if there are any records of your transfer of Estonian or non-Estonian
+fields must be left blank when using an investment account.
+However, if there are any records of your transfer of Estonian

-In addition, review section 6.5 of the Tax and Customs Board’s declaration, where you must confirm that you have an investment
+In addition, review section 6.5 of the Tax and Customs Board’s tax return, where you must confirm that you have an investment

-account, and verify that your report is included in the declaration.
+account, and make sure that your report is included in the tax return.

-An investment account is a current account used exclusively for investments and transactions in financial assets.
+An investment account is a current account used exclusively for investments and transactions with financial assets.

-However, if you happen to make a single transfer from your investment account, for example, when paying online, there is nothing
+If you happen to make a single transfer from your investment account, for example, when paying online, there is nothing to

-to worry about.
-When you fill in an investment account report in the future, you simply need to mark the transaction as a payout.
+worry about.
+When completing the investment account report in the future, mark this transaction as just a payout.
+If, for

-a contribution.
+account report.
 The report must normally be sent to the Tax and Customs Board during the income declaration period.
-Next year
+In

-There’s nothing wrong with that, and you can send an investment account report afterwards.
-To do this, please notify the Tax and Customs Board.
+There’s nothing wrong with that.
+You can send the investment account report also afterwards.
+To do this, please contact the Tax and Customs Board.

 Unfortunately, you can no longer change it.
 For help, contact us by calling +372 613 1606 (weekdays from 9.00-17.00).